NolanHovis/Angular-Course-Instructor-Application/Class_4/@C4-Notes.md

 - Add the bookshelf component and library component to your main app file inside of the column you previously created.
 - Inside the bookshelf component, add a row and 2 columns with the book-list & book-details components.
 - Inside the library component, add a row and 2 columns with the book-search & book-results components.
-- In the book-list components html file, add the 3 book components.
+- In the book-list components html file, add 3 book components.
-- In the library component html file, add a row with a book-search column, an hr, the book-results column.
+- In the book-results component, add 3 book components.

 ### Adding Navigation to the App